pramodoutlook/DevOps-Essentials/Lab 1.md

 **Note:** Change the following Inputs in `variables.tf.`

 1. Edit the **Allocated Region** (**Ex:** ap-south-1) & **AMI ID** of same region,
-2. Replace the same **Security Group ID** Created for the Anchor Server
+2. Replace the same **Security Group ID** Created for the Jump Server
 3. Add your Name for **KeyPair** ("**YourName**-CICDlab-KeyPair")

 ```